webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

     - **Quad small form-factor pluggable (QSFP)**
       - 4 times the fiber connections.
 4 x 1G
     - **Enhanced quad small form-factor pluggable (QSFP+)**
       - 4 x 10G.
-Their is also BiDi for these.
+There is also BiDi for these.
 - **Cable management**
   - **Patch panel/patch bay**
     - office RJ-45 plug to data closet patch panel.
 Punchdown block on one side/RJ45 on the other. to switch.